takudzwa-coder/elwazi-pilot-WESkit/weskit/login/README.md

     JWT_SECRET_KEY: 'super-secret'  # Change this!!!!!!

-# This block is only used if the jwt_config is present!
+# This block is only used if the jwt is present! and enabled=True
 # It allows the switch the auth backend in the future.
 localAuth:
   enabled: true    # currently always true!
   yamlPath: 'users.yaml'  # Path to users.yaml should not be changed if `docker stack` is used!
 ```
-### jwt_config Block
+### jwt Block
-A missing jwt_config block will be interpreted as "open WESkit".
+A missing jwt block will be interpreted as "open WESkit".
 No login is required.
 In the most cases you want to set this block!

+***enabled **

+required boolean will enable or disable jwt functions

 **JWT_COOKIE_SECURE**